 Pick the Right Test Cases

-One of the essential components in functional testing automation is to know what to test.
+One of the essential components in functional testing automation is knowing what to test.
 The types of functional tests that are best as automated functional testing are:

 - Tests that you need to perform multiple times or on a regular basis